 The timing of my return to school is uncanny.
-Within two week’s time, my son will be starting kindergarden and I’ll be attending my first class in twelve years.
+Within two weeks’ time, my son will be starting kindergarten and I’ll be attending my first class in twelve years.
 He will begin his educational career and I will begin graduate school.
-He’ll start learning how to read, how to keep quiet in the classroom and how to tell time, and I’ll lead off with a semester of History of Communication Design, Process and Methodology for Innovation, and Design Research Methods.
+He’ll start learning how to read, how to keep quiet in the classroom, and how to tell time, and I’ll lead off with a semester of History of Communication Design, Process and Methodology for Innovation, and Design Research Methods.

 For the record, we’re both very, very excited.

 This August I will begin work toward a Master of Fine Arts in Design-Innovation Studies at the University of North Texas.
 In doing so, I’m chasing my long-standing dream of becoming a design educator.
 As I work my way through the next three years I’ll share my observations, experiences, and discoveries here as a record for myself and a report for others who may have the same aspirations.